 - 1 teaspoon toasted sesame seeds

-- In a large plastic zipper bag, combine the soy sauce, garlic, vinegar, honey, ginger, onions, sesame oil and sesame seeds to make a marinade.
-Add the chicken breasts, squeeze any excess air out of the bag and seal.
-Transfer to the refrigerator for 3 to 4 hours, and remove it from the fridge 20 minutes before you're going to start cooking.
+- Add the chicken breasts, squeeze any excess air out of the bag, and seal tightly.
+Transfer the bag to the refrigerator for 3 to 4 hours, and remove it from the fridge 20 minutes before you're going to start cooking.

-- Prepare a grill or grill pan by spraying with a bit of canola cooking spray, then get it very hot.
+- Prepare a grill or grill pan by spraying with a bit of canola cooking spray; heat to high.

 - Remove chicken from the marinade.
-Broil or grill 3 to 4 minutes per side, until tender and fully cooked.
+Grill 6 minutes per side, until tender and fully cooked.
 Garnish with cilantro leaves and serve.

 |Nutritional Guidelines (per serving)|